David Haye: Haye vs. Chisora

-Tyson Fury talks and fallout
+Fury talks and fallout

 Haye was due to fight Manuel Charr at Manchester Arena on 29 June 2013.
 However, the fight was called off because Haye had suffered an injury.
 Haye later arranged a fight with Tyson Fury at the same venue on 28 September 2013.
 However, a week before the fight, Haye sustained a cut to the head which required several stitches, so yet again the fight was postponed.
 It was originally rescheduled for 8 February 2014.
 However Haye dropped out of the fight on 17 November 2013 after shoulder surgery.
 Fury, meanwhile, believed that Haye was making excuses because he didn't want the fight, with Fury himself saying "I'm absolutely furious but in all honesty this is exactly what I expected.
 Everyone knows I was very suspicious when he pulled out the first time and this confirms to me that he's always been afraid of me and never wanted this fight."
 Aside from training camp expenses, Haye also cost Fury his positions in the world rankings including an IBF final eliminator bout which would have made him mandatory for a shot at the world title.
 Although doctors advised Haye to retire from boxing, he never officially announced his retirement.

-Heavyweight comeback
+Comeback

 In 2015, Haye switched trainers from Adam Booth to Shane McGuigan, son of former WBA featherweight champion Barry McGuigan.